‘Raider Round Up’ returns | Sampson Independent

 “We had a super successful competition in 2019, but after having the first one behind us, and with great support from our parents, community, administrators, and many others, I feel like it’s going to be even more successful than in 2019,” Tew said.

-The competition is slated to kick off around 11 a.m. with Midway Middle School playing the national anthem.
+The competition is slated to kick off around 11 a.m. this Saturday, Oct.
+29 with Midway Middle School playing the national anthem.
 Admission is $10 and concessions and other vendors will be open throughout the day.

 “We’re excited to host again,” Tew stated.
 “There’s a lot of people that have already helped make this a big success.”